Monday's Scottish Gossip

 Former Liverpool and England striker Robbie Fowler, the 46-year-old who left East Bengal in the Indian Super League by mutual consent in September, made contact with Hibernian over the weekend to express an interest in taking over from Jack Ross as head coach.
 (Daily Record)

-Neil Lennon, out of work since leaving Celtic in February and is reportedly among the contenders to take over as Hibernian team boss, is "open" to a return to Easter Road, where the 50-year-old was manager for three years.
+Neil Lennon, out of work since leaving Celtic in February and who is reportedly among the contenders to take over as Hibernian team boss, is "open" to a return to Easter Road, where the 50-year-old was manager for three years.
 (Daily Record)

 There is no substance to reports linking 22-year-old Hibernian centre-half Ryan Porteous with a £1m move to Russian Premier League club Krasnodar.
 (Edinburgh Evening News)